Zach McKinstry Player Props: Tigers vs. White Sox

 Zach McKinstry At The Plate

-- McKinstry has five doubles, three home runs and 17 walks while hitting .273.
+- McKinstry has five doubles, three home runs and 20 walks while batting .270.

-- McKinstry will look to extend his four-game hitting streak.
-He's batting .267 over the course of his last outings.

-- McKinstry has picked up a hit in 25 of 40 games this season, with multiple hits five times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.